heinc1010/BAMixChecker/README.md

   /path/Tumor_4.bam /path/Normal_4.bam
 ```

 -One bam file on each line.
-MubaMer will check the file names and evaluate whether the files are pair based on the name.
+BAMixChecker check the file names and evaluate whether the files are pair based on the name.
 ```
   /path/Tumor_1.bam
   /path/Normal_1.bam